 - a.
 Additional map data (AMD): Up to 160 points for implementing digital or paper systems that improve access, quality, and/or ease of updating flood data within the community. - b.
 FIRM maintenance (FM): Up to 15 points for maintaining copies of all Flood Insurance Rate Maps (FIRMs) that have been issued for the community. - c.
 Benchmark maintenance (BMM): Up to 27 points for a program that maintains benchmarks so surveyors can find them and can depend on them to be accurate. - d.
-Erosion data maintenance (EDM): Up to 20 points for maintaining coastal erosion data as described in CRS Credit for Management of Coastal Erosion Hazards.
+Erosion data maintenance (EDM): Up to 20 points for maintaining coastal erosion data as described in Coastal Erosion Hazards: A Special Flood-related Hazards Supplement to the CRS Coordinator's Manual.